filip26/titanium-json-ld/README.md

 - conformance to the specification
 - secure, stable, fast, A+ code
 - minimal external dependencies
-  - only `javax.json:javax.json-api` is required now
+  - only `javax.json:javax.json-api` is required
 - simple to use

 ## Conformance